ball-detection-and-localization/cricket-ball-detection-and-localization/README.md

 # cricket-ball-detection-and-localization
 Cricket ball detection and localization

-This is a complete set of codes that allow a begginner to start coding and progress upto being able to detect and predict ball paths and view an image from a diffrent angle.
+This is a complete set of codes that allow a beginner to start coding and progress upto being able to detect and predict ball paths and view an image from a diffrent angle.

 All folders have the required images and videos in order to work ,the order of checking out the folders is as follows: